 Operation of Low-Voltage Switchgears

-The Association of Steam and Electric Apparatus Owners (APAVE) generally classifies low-voltage equipment as any equipment that requires a rating of ≤ 1000 volts to operate.
-With a majority of electrically driven equipment falling under this category in industrial environments, this technical article focuses on highlighting dangerous mistakes that are inadvertently made in the operation of low-voltage switchgears which possess high hazardous potential to equipment and/or personnel.
+Low-voltage equipment is generally classified as any equipment that requires a rating of less or equal to 1000 volts to operate.
+With a majority of electrically driven equipment falling under this category in industrial environments, this technical article focuses on highlighting dangerous mistakes that are inadvertently made in the operation of low-voltage switchgear which possesses the high hazardous potential to equipment and/or personnel.

 - Bypassing Switchgear Protective Devices